tidyverse/dtplyr/README.md

     rolling-joins with dplyr verbs.

   - To match dplyr semantics, `mutate()` does not modify in place by default.
-This means that most expression involving `mutate()` needs to make a copy that would not be necessary if you were using data.table directly.
-(You can opt out of this behaviour with `immutable = FALSE`).
+This means that most expressions involving `mutate()` must make a copy that would not be necessary if you were using data.table directly.
+(You can opt out of this behaviour in `lazy_dt()` with `immutable = FALSE`).